EUnetHTA Response to COVID-19

 In the face of an unprecedented situation, it is essential that researched, timely and reliable information be made available to inform all stakeholders, whether they be healthcare professionals or the general public, to help develop a coordinated response to the COVID-19 pandemic.
 With this in mind, EUnetHTA has taken the decision to prioritise COVID-19-related initiatives above other work for the remaining duration of Joint Action 3, that being until the end of May, 2021.

-In terms of Covid-19 products, EUnetHTA are producing ‘Rapid Collaborative Reviews’ for diagnostic testing and ‘Rolling Collaborative Reviews’ for therapeutic treatment.
+In terms of COVID-19 products, EUnetHTA are producing ‘Rolling Collaborative Reviews’ for therapeutic treatments and ‘Rapid Collaborative Reviews’ for diagnostic testing and therapeutic treatments.
 These are evidence-based reports that inform policy, decision-making, and health service planning.
-Their primary objective is to provide decision-makers with a timely synthesis of available evidence on the comparative effectiveness and safety of health technologies (diagnostic, therapeutic, etc.) for the management of the current pandemic, with continuous updates as research evolves.
+Their primary objective is to provide decision-makers with a timely synthesis of available evidence on the comparative effectiveness and safety or diagnostic accuracy of health technologies (diagnostic, therapeutic, etc.) for the management of the current pandemic, with continuous updates as research evolves.

 What is the rationale for EUnetHTA collaboration in this area?

 EUnetHTA comprises a network that spans more than 80 HTA partners across Europe, and is thus well-positioned to mobilise its resources to carry out key functions in response to the COVID-19 outbreak.
 The COVID-19 pandemic has highlighted the importance of EU cooperation to safeguard the health of EU citizens, and the HTA community should contribute the best available scientific research, where possible, to this response.

 - Producing Rolling Collaborative Reviews and Rapid Collaborative Reviews on treatments.
 The list of current compounds undergoing these procedures can be found here.